targomo/targomo-java/README.md

 - new aggregation type "count" for multigraph
 - Update to prepare for use of geometries (LineStrings, Polygons and MultiPolygons) as sources.
 - added `polygonOrientationRule` parameter to polygon requests
+- Updated POIRequest Implementation
+- Updated Jackson version to 2.9.9
+- Updated the layer type handling - now it is differentiated between layer type and domain type - IMPORTANT: this will only work once a new Targomo core service has been released
+- moved elements for statistics requests from TravelOptions into StatisticTravelOptions

 ### 0.1.10 skipped